lucapette/website/content/writing/my-programming-principles.md

 funny ones.
 One trivial example:

 - DO: kafka1, kafka2, kafka3
-- DONT: orion, antares, pluto
+- DON'T: orion, antares, pluto

-I don't have to ask what kind of server kafka1 is because I called it what it does.
+I don't have to ask what kafka1 is because I called it what it does.

 ### Write the code you'd like to use